If you want to achieve your target scores for the ACT, this article will be your guide on how to prepare for the ACT to make it happen!

 This way, you’ll know which ACT scores will give you a competitive edge for your goal schools.
 Of course, the higher the ACT score, the better, but this method still gives you an idea of what is enough for your goal universities.

-Now that you have your target scores set, you must determine your study schedule for the ACT.
+When it comes to ACT tips, our holy grail is creating a study schedule.
+Now that you have your target scores set, you must construct a realistic study schedule for the ACT.
 How much time every day and how many days per week do you need to study to reach your target scores?

 It’s important to maintain a balance between ACT preparation and other parts of your life, especially for other components of your university applications.
 Keeping a well-balanced schedule will ensure that everything is taken care of, and you won’t feel overwhelmed.